Value-added tax (VAT)

 Transfer of assets or liabilities from a PE of a Norwegian company to another PE in a country where the DTT in question is based on the credit method is, however, not regarded as a taxable event.

-According to the rules, the tax treatment is different depending on the type of assets being transferred.
-Business-related operational equipment and financial assets being transferred out of Norwegian taxing jurisdiction are considered as taxable events, but the tax charge may be deferred if certain conditions are met.
+Assets being transferred out of Norwegian taxing jurisdiction are considered as taxable events, but the tax charge may be deferred if certain conditions are met.
 The main conditions are that the taxpayer is resident within the EEA/EU and has provided a guarantee for the deferred tax and interest charge.
-The transfer of intangible assets and inventory trigger immediate and unconditional exit taxation.

 De minimis exception rules apply when determining whether the exit tax may be levied.
 Exit tax on the transfer of tangible assets is applicable only if the unrealised capital gains exceed NOK 5 million.
 Exit tax on the transfer of other assets and liabilities is only applicable if the unrealised capital gains exceed NOK 1 million.